Gozan Explorer Packages

 It is expected that you will be a

-strong intermediate to advanced level of skier or snowboarder and be able to ski/ride tight trees in deep powder on sometimes steep terrain.
+strong intermediate to advanced level of skier or snowboarder and be capable of navigating through tight trees in deep powder on occasionally steep terrain.

-As this tour takes in the steep and deep sidecountry of many of the ski areas, it is mandatory that you carry an avalanche safety kit to include (as a minimum) a backpack, avalanche beacon, shovel & probe.
+Since this tour takes in the steep and deep sidecountry of many of the ski areas, it is mandatory to carry an avalanche safety kit to include (as a minimum) a backpack, avalanche beacon, shovel & probe.

 You will need to supply your own backpack, however there is an option to rent the beacon, shovel & probe from Gozan Lodge.